bansan85/lib2lgc/src/2lgc/math/README.md

 ## Hash

 Use cryptographic hash if OpenSSL is found.
 If not, use jbd2.
+The goal is to use an hash, no matter which one.